Canon 100D vs SX730

-The Canon EOS 100D (called Canon SL1 in some regions) and the Canon PowerShot SX730 HS are two digital cameras that were officially introduced, respectively, in March 2013 and April 2017.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Canon PowerShot SX730 HS are two digital cameras that were announced, respectively, in March 2013 and April 2017.
 The 100D is a DSLR, while the SX730 is a fixed lens compact.
 The cameras are based on an APS-C (100D) and a 1/2.3-inch (SX730) sensor.
-The 100D has a resolution of 17.9 megapixel, whereas the SX730 provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 100D has a resolution of 17.9 megapixels, whereas the SX730 provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 100D and the Canon SX730 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 100D – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 100D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SX730 is considerably smaller (34 percent) than the Canon 100D.
 In this context, it is worth noting that neither the 100D nor the SX730 are weather-sealed.